nephio-project/docs/install-guide/byoc.md

 This configuration is designed for *testing and development only*.
-You must not use this configuration in any other situation, and even for testing and development it must not be exposed on the Internet (for example, via a LoadBalancer service, Ingress, or Route).
+You must not use this configuration in any other situation, and even for testing and development it must not be exposed on the internet (for example, via a LoadBalancer service, Ingress, or Route).

 The WebUI currently supports the following options: